johngodlee/geosci_linux_intro/geosci_linux_intro.md

 mkdir notes/wk_1
 ```

+Notice that I used `/` to create the `wk_1` directory inside an existing directory.

-Type `ls` to check that the directories have been created.
+Type `tree` to check that all the directories have been created. `tree` gives a nice overview of the directory structure in the directory you are currently in.

-move into the `notes` directory, then the `wk_1` directory and create an empty file called `notes.txt` like this:
+`cd` into the `notes` directory, then the `wk_1` directory and create an empty file called `notes.txt` like this:

 ```
 cd ~/linux_intro/notes/wk_1